 The Company has exposure to credit risk, which is the risk that a counterparty will be unable to repay their debts towards the Company in full when due.
 The key area where the Company is exposed to credit risk are the loans and receivables as part of financial assets.
 The loans and receivables consist of a subordinated loan granted to Atradius Insurance Holding N.V..
 The underlying credit risk is in the business of Atradius Insurance Holding N.V. which needs to generate the necessary cash to repay the loan.
 The subordinated loan is related to the issued subordinated notes (part of the liabilities in the balance sheet).
-Atradius Insurance Holding N.V. is a subsidiary of Atradius N.V., the shareholders of the Company, who acts as a guarantor under the subordinated notes.
-At the time of adopting this Annual report, the key operating entities of Atradius (Atradius Credit Insurance N.V., Atradius Reinsurance Ltd., Atradius Trade Credit Insurance, Inc. and Compañía Española de Seguros y Reaseguros de Crédito y Caución, S.A.) are rated 'A (Excellent), outlook stable' by A.M.
-Best and 'A3, outlook stable' by Moody's.
+Atradius Insurance Holding N.V. is a subsidiary of Atradius N.V., the shareholder of the Company, who acts as a guarantor under the subordinated notes.
+At the time of adopting this Annual report, the key operating entities of Atradius (Atradius Crédito y Caución S.A. de Seguros y Reaseguros, Atradius Reinsurance DAC and Atradius Trade Credit Insurance, Inc.) are rated 'A (Excellent), outlook stable' by A.M.
+Best and 'A2, outlook stable' by Moody's.